 Increased Net Worth

 The purchase of a home can greatly increase an individual’s net worth.
-A residential property is factored into your net worth as an asset.
+Real estate is factored into your net worth as an asset.
 For many, their home is the most valuable asset they own.
 The median net worth of a homeowner sits at $231,400, according to data from 2016.
 However, the network of renters is a low $5,200.

 This data plainly supports the fact that homeownership offers families significant financial benefits.
 This is even more true for minorities.
 Data shows that the net worth of white families is around $171,000, while the net worth of a Black family is just under $17,500.
-A large part of this disparity is due to the fact that more white families own homes than Black families.
+A large part of this disparity is because more white families own homes than Black families.

 Build Generational Wealth

 Generational wealth is the wealth that keeps giving.
-Aside from just putting yourself and your family in a better financial position, homeownership gives you an asset that you can pass down to your descendants, such as your children, grandchildren, or other relation.
+Besides putting yourself and your family in a better financial position, homeownership gives you an asset that you can pass down to your descendants, such as your children, grandchildren, or other relation.
 Generational wealth provides drastically improved chances of upward mobility, financial stability, and career opportunities that would not have been possible otherwise.

 Whether it’s the ability to sell the home to fund educational opportunities or the chance to create savings funds by reducing housing costs, minority homeownership is a great way to invest in your family’s future.